-- All DIGITAL modems with Auto Call Units (ACU), as listed in the Software Product Description (SPD) included in your media kit. - Direct connect with a null modem cable such as a BC03-M - Direct connect with a modem link
+- All Digital modems with Auto Call Units (ACU), as listed in the Software Product Description (SPD) included in your media kit - A direct connection with a null modem cable such as a BC03-M - A direct connection with a modem link

-To connect the DIGITAL modems and corresponding ACUs:
+To connect the Digital modems and corresponding ACUs follow these steps:

-- 1. Connect the modem to a port on the local system using a straightthrough cable. - 2.
-Connect the ACU to the phone line by following the instructions in the modem's User's Guide. - 3.
-Set the ACU communications baud rate: see the switch options in the modem's User's Guide.
+- 1. Connect the modem to a port on the local system using a straight-through cable. - 2.
+Connect the ACU to the phone line by following the instructions in the modem's User's Guide.

+3. Set the ACU communications baud rate; see the switch options in the modem's User's Guide.
-The modems must be set up properly for uucp in order for the tip command to work.

-To install a hardwired direct link:

-- Connect a null modem cable from a port on the local system to a port on the remote system. - When using a modem, connect the modem from a port on the local system to a port on the remote system with a straight-through cable.
-For more information, follow the modem installation instructions.
+For the tip command to work, the modems must be set up properly for uucp.
+To install a hardwired direct link, connect a null modem cable from a port on the local system to a port on the remote system.
+When using a modem, connect the modem from a port on the local system to a port on the remote system with a straight-through cable.
+For more information, follow the modem's installation instructions.